VocabHunter/vocabhunter.github.io/_posts/2017-01-15-Search-Bar.md

 # Highlighting Errors

-The label on the right-hand side of the search bar shows information about the number of matches or “No matches” in the case where the search does not produce any results.
-In addition to the “No matches” message, the search field also changes colour to make it immediately obvious to the user that no results can be found:
+The label on the right-hand side of the search bar shows information about the number of matches or "No matches" in the case where the search does not produce any results.
+In addition to the "No matches" message, the search field also changes colour to make it immediately obvious to the user that no results can be found:

 ![VocabHunter Search Bar No Matches](/assets/VocabHunter-Search-Bar-No-Matches.png){: .center-image }